 Using a water butt

 If you don’t have one in your garden, I’d urge you to try and squeeze one in.
 They come in all sorts of shapes and sizes and you don’t need a complicated system to set one up.
 You can even top them up using water from around the home – I have a bucket that I keep near the back door which I use when I’m waiting for the water to get hot out of the tap.
 The “waste” water goes into my water butt to keep it topped up!
 I’ve even got a hose set up from my water butt thanks to the ‘Flowmax Collect‘ – a handy pump that makes my watering directly from the waterbutt so easy and perfect if you don’t have an outside tap.
+A perfect solution to watering wisely in your garden.

 Improving your soil